A Photographer’s Take

 Except this time, it was texting pre-concert reminders to wear comfortable shoes, red wine in hand for them and healthy hydrating water for me.
 And hoping, as we left my place, that our footwear choices would last us the night.
 We were all in flats.
 We’re not even old yet.

 This got me to thinking about wedding shoes as I sat down to my computer to work.
 And I decided to pass all my sagely wedding shoe wisdom on to you.
 I have photographed so many shoes.
-Every bride is totally different in their style.
+Every bride is totally different in her style.
 From the gowns, make up, hair, decor, flowers.
 I’ve never seen two weddings mirror each other.
 And the same goes for wedding shoes.

 Let me tell you about what I have seen.
 I have seen sinking brides.
 Limping brides.
 Oh my goodness, that was not on purpose, but it sounds like a Dr. Seuss story.
-That’s staying in the post, as is.
+That’s staying in the post, As is.
 Aside from sinking and limping brides, there have been blisters, brides getting stuck in cracks and shoes getting wedged in between rocks.
 It’s even worse when the foot is still in the shoe.
 I always tell my brides that if they’re wearing heels, bring flip flops to walk in.
 And how many do you think listen?
-Almost none.
+Almost none *sigh*